THE DISABILITY ACTION COALITION

 What is The Disability Action Coalition?

-The Disability Action Coalition (TDAC) is a group of nine Section 39 funded national disability service providers who have come together to campaign for a new and secure future for services we provide.
+The Disability Action Coalition (TDAC) is a group of eight Section 39 funded national disability service providers who have come together to campaign for a new and secure future for services we provide.

 Section 39 organisations are not-for-profits that are contracted by the State to deliver vital health and social care services, including disability services.
 In Ireland, two- thirds of disability services are delivered by not-for-profits.
 In total, 35% of the entire disability Budget is spent by Section 39 providers – so the State is heavily reliant on our sector to meet the needs of people with disabilities.